schectma/su26-ai301-contribution/README.md

 **PR Description:** Enables six additional colors in ./data/core/team-colors.cfg.
 Addresses the primary stated difficulty/request of issue #4123.

 **Maintainer Feedback:**
+None as of 6/18/26.
+Will log here as/if it's received.
 - [Date]: [Summary of feedback received]
 - [Date]: [How you addressed it]